ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### The `request` method

-In addition to call, there is a .request method for performing a typed request, [receiving a specific type](#receive) like String, HttpResponse, or an arbitrary class.
+In addition to call, there is a `request` method for performing a typed request, [receiving a specific type](#receive) like String, HttpResponse, or an arbitrary class.
 You have to specify the URL, and the method when building the request.